ldgaetano/trade-in/README.md

 ### Installing

-1. Download the latest release to minimize your own risk, or clone/download repository if you are adventurous.
+1. Download the latest release.
-2. Install Java 18.0.2 (JRE, JDK, or OpenJDK).
+2. Install `Java 18.0.2` (JRE, JDK, or OpenJDK).
 3. If you would like to compile the jar yourself, download `sbt` and run `sbt assembly` within the repository folder.

 ### Configurations